wittawatj/cmdprod/README.md

         pip install -e /path/to/the/folder/of/this/repo/

   to install as a Python package.
-In Python, we can then do `import cmdperm`, and all the code in `cmdperm` folder is accessible.
+In Python, we can then do `import cmdprod`, and all the code in `cmdprod` folder is accessible.

 * `ipynb` folder is for Jupyter notebook files.